-13 Essential Google My Business Optimizations for 2020
+13 Essential Google My Business Optimizations to Rank Higher in Local Search

 Any business today needs targeted visibility on Google.
 Most businesses know that this requires optimizing their website and Google Ads, but what most don’t know is that there is a third entity that also needs optimizing: their Google business listing.
 Officially known as your Business Profile, this powerful listing is a dynamic snapshot of your business that highlights your best features and enables potential customers to quickly find, learn about, and engage with you—all from the SERP.
 The best part?
 It’s completely free.

 And yet, despite the 167 billion searches performed on Google each month, a BrightLocal study showed that the typical Business Profile only averages 1,260 views during that same period (that’s 0.00000075%!).
 Even worse, only 59 actions are taken from those 1,260 views.
 That’s less than 5%.

 The problem is not the Google My Business platform; it’s that not nearly enough businesses take full advantage of its impressive features.
 And that’s why we’ve written this guide.
 Here, we’re going to share 13 optimization strategies:

 - Complete every section of your Google My Business account

 - Select primary and secondary categories

 - Write a complete “from the business” description

 - Publish Google posts weekly